R0gueSec/R0gueSec.github.io/_tabs/about.md

 I'm **RogueSec**, a cybersecurity practitioner with a focus on both offensive and defensive security.
 I blend hands-on red teaming, threat detection, cloud, and AI.
 My goal is to make cybersecurity more accessible and actionable — whether in blue team operations or adversary simulation.

-I’m currently building **RogueSec**, a portfolio and knowledge-sharing site where I publish labs, tools, notes, and content from my work and training.
+I’m currently building **roguesec.net**, a portfolio and knowledge-sharing site where I publish labs, tools, notes, and content from my work and training.

 ---